NCSAAthleticRecruiting/pass_client/README.md

 ## Gem Signing

-The PassClient gem is cryptographically signed to prevent tampering.
-When installing the gem, you may need to specify the security level.
+The PassClient gem is not cryptographically signed, so when installing the gem, you may need to specify the security level.
 Use `gem install pass_client -P MediumSecurity` to allow both signed and unsigned gems to be used.

 See: http://guides.rubygems.org/security/ for more information about gem signing.